clojure-lsp/clojure-lsp/docs/settings.md

 - `:clj-kondo`
   - `:level` with available values: `:off`, `:on` with default value of `:on`
   - `:report-duplicates` which will show all linters of the same symbol instead of showing only the first spot.
 Available values: `true`, `false` with default value of `true`
-  - `ns-exclude-regex` which will exclude the diagnostics/findings for namespaces that match this regex.
+  - `:ns-exclude-regex` which will exclude the diagnostics/findings for namespaces that match this regex.
+  - `:config` which will merge with project config overriding shared settings.
+Uses the same data structure as `.clj-kondo/config.edn`

 Example: